Reviews You Can Rely On

 Why Trust GearLab

-Our cooler guru, Maggie Nichols, has been leading the testing of this category for several years now.
+Genaveve is joined by Maggie Nichols, who has been leading the testing of this category for several years now.
 Maggie has spent months living out of her teardrop trailer and relying on a powered cooler to keep her food refrigerated.
-Her background in conducting scientific research combined with her decades of experience living outdoors in remote locations, from the wild savannahs of Western Africa to the scorching beaches of the Galapagos Islands, give her an eagle eye for backcountry comfort.
-A firm believer that living in the wilderness doesn't mean eating subpar food, Maggie is passionate about bringing her favorite ingredients with her on every car camping weekend and cross-country road trip.
-She spends weeks wading through the world of powered coolers before selecting the latest and greatest contenders to subject to our rigorous testing.
+Her background in conducting scientific research and her decades of experience living outdoors in remote locations, from the wild savannahs of Western Africa to the scorching beaches of the Galapagos Islands, give her an eagle eye for backcountry comfort.
+A firm believer that living in the wilderness doesn't mean eating subpar food, Maggie is passionate about bringing her favorite ingredients on every car camping weekend and cross-country road trip.
+She spends weeks wading through the world of powered coolers before selecting the latest and greatest contenders to be subjected to our rigorous testing.

 Analysis and Test Results